SeanShubin/devon/README.md

 unquoted string

-    MUST NOT contain whitespace, single quote, or the symbols ()[]{}
+* MUST NOT contain whitespace, single quote, or the symbols ()[]{}
+* an empty string MUST be represented as a quoted string, like so: ''

 quoted string

-    starts and ends with a single quote, internal quotes must be doubled up
+* starts and ends with a single quote, internal quotes must be doubled up
+* an empty string MUST be represented as a quoted string, like so: ''

 unit

-    ()
+* ()
-    explicitly indicates no value
+* explicitly indicates no value
-    sometimes referred to as 'null', 'unit', or 'void' useful for messages intended to un-set a value whitespace is not allowed between the '(' and ')'
+* sometimes referred to as 'null', 'unit', or 'void'
+* useful for messages intended to un-set a value
+* whitespace is not allowed between the '(' and ')'

 sequence

-    []
+* []
-    the transport layer MUST preserve order, although the consumer MAY decide order is unimportant this can be used to model tuples, ordered sequences, or unordered sets
+* the transport layer MUST preserve order, although the consumer MAY decide order is unimportant
+* this can be used to model tuples, ordered sequences, or unordered sets

 map

-    {}
+* {}
-    a set of key value pairs
+* a set of key value pairs
-    the number of elements MUST be even duplicate keys SHOULD NOT be present
+* the number of elements MUST be even
+* duplicate keys SHOULD NOT be present
+* the transport layer MUST preserve order, although the consumer MAY decide order is unimportant
+* the transport layer MUST preserve duplicate keys, although the consumer MAY enact a rule for deciding which to keep
-    different consumers MAY handle duplicate keys differently this can be used to model dictionaries (such as java maps), or records (such as java classes)
+* this can be used to model dictionaries (such as java maps), or records (such as java classes)

 Specification
 ===